VUB-HYDR/2024_Pietroiusti_etal_ESD/README.md

 ## Data availability

-### Water balance model
+### Data for water balance model

-All data necessary to run the WBM, except for precipitation data, is provided in this GitHub repository (`lakevic-eea-wbm/input-data/`).
+All data necessary to run the WBM, except for precipitation data, are provided in this GitHub repository (`lakevic-eea-wbm/input-data/`).

 This includes:
-1. Evaporation data `input_data/evap` and information on soil classes, land use, basin and lake shapefiles `input_data/CN` and `input_data/shapefiles` from [Vanderkelen et al. 2018, HESS](https://hess.copernicus.org/articles/22/5509/2018/).
+1. Evaporation data `input_data/evap` and information on soil classes, land use, basin and lake shapefiles `input_data/CN` and `input_data/shapefiles` coming from [Vanderkelen et al. 2018, HESS](https://hess.copernicus.org/articles/22/5509/2018/).
-2. Outflow `input_data/outflow`, which is a combination of the version in [Vanderkelen et al. 2018, HESS](https://hess.copernicus.org/articles/22/5509/2018/) and new data.
+2. Outflow `input_data/outflow`, which is a combination of the version in [Vanderkelen et al. 2018, HESS](https://hess.copernicus.org/articles/22/5509/2018/) and new in situ data.

 Precipitation NetCDF files used in the paper are available publicly:
 1. PERSIANN-CDR: https://www.ncei.noaa.gov/products/climate-data-records/precipitation-persiann
 2. ISIMIP3b CMIP6 GCMs https://data.isimip.org/
-3.
 The location of precipitation input files should be specified in `WBM_settings.py`.

-### Extreme event analysis
+### Data for extreme event analysis

-All data used in the analysis that can be publicly shared is available in this repository (input data in `lakevic-eea-scripts/data/input-data/` and outputs of the WBM runs that are behind the paper in `lakevic-eea-wbm/output/2022`).
+All data used in the analysis that can be publicly shared is available in this repository (input data in `lakevic-eea-analysis/data/input-data/` and outputs of the WBM runs that are behind the paper in `lakevic-eea-wbm/output/2022`).

-`lakevic-eea-scripts/data/input-data/` contains the following:
+`lakevic-eea-analysis/data/input-data/` contains the following:
-1. IOD timeseries from NOAA,
+1. IOD timeseries from NOAA `IOD`
-2. Annual GMST time series from ISIMIP3b bias-adjusted CMIP6 data.
+2. Annual GMST time series from ISIMIP3b bias-adjusted CMIP6 data `gmst-models`
-3. GMST time series from GISTEMP,
+3. GMST time series from GISTEMP `gmst-obs`
-4. Lake level timeseries based on a combination of DAHITI data and in situ measurements from *Vanderkelen et al. 2018, HESS*
+4. Lake level timeseries `lakelevels` interpolated to daily resolution based on a combination of DAHITI data and in situ measurements from [Vanderkelen et al. 2018, HESS](https://hess.copernicus.org/articles/22/5509/2018/)

+###

 All data included in this repository is also archived on  [Zenodo](https://zenodo.org/record/8233523).